Isotopic tiling theory for hyperbolic surfaces: The Mapping Class Group of an Orbifold

-We consider $\Hom(\mathcal{O}),$ the group of homeomorphisms of $O$ that leave invariant the features of $O$, i.e. leave invariant the weight assigned to marked points, map punctures to punctures, mirrors to mirrors and other boundary components to other boundary components.
+We consider $\Hom(\mathcal{O}),$ the group of homeomorphisms of $O$ that leave invariant the features of $O$, i.e. do not change the weight assigned to marked points, map punctures to punctures, other boundary components to other boundary components and mirrors to mirrors of the same type, meaning that we require the homeomorphisms to map the marked points on mirror boundaries to marked points on mirror boundaries with the same label, which guarantees that the mirrors in-between them get mapped accordingly.
+We will assume the homeomorphisms to preserve the orientation of an orientable orbifold and point out the distinction only where there is ambiguity.
 Endowing $\Hom(\mathcal{O})$ with the compact-open topology turns it into a topological group.
 Denoting by $\Hom_0(\mathcal{O})$ the connected component of the identity in $\Hom(\mathcal{O}),$ we define the \emph{mapping class group} (MCG) of the orbifold $\mathcal{O}$ as $\Mod(\mathcal{O}):=\Hom(\mathcal{O})/\Hom_0(\mathcal{O}).$ In other words, $\Mod(\mathcal{O})$ is the group of isotopy classes of the homeomorphisms in $\Hom(\mathcal{O})$, where at every step of an allowed isotopy the corresponding map is in $\Hom(\mathcal{O})$.
-In contrast to standard ways of defining the MCG, this means that all isotopies are free in the sense that they can twist around the boundary.
-In particular, mirrors do not individually need to be invariant under an isotopy within a connected component of mirrors.
-For any $[g]\in\Mod(\mathcal{O})$ that does not permute boundary components, there is thus always a representative $f\in \Hom(\mathcal{O})$ that fixes the boundary pointwise if $g$ is orientation preserving (if $\mathcal{O}$ is orientable).
-See also {\cite[Theorem 5.6]{Epstein1966}}.
-There is thus no difference in how boundaries and punctures are treated.
+It is possible for an element of $\Hom(\mathcal{O})$ to map a mirror boundary component to itself in a nonisotopically trivial way.
+For example, when $\mathcal{O}$ has a mirror boundary component labelled by $\star abcd abcd$, then the homeomorphism that twists the boundary half-way around itself is an element of $\Hom(\mathcal{O})-\Hom_0(\mathcal{O})$.
+For boundary components that are not mirrors, in contrast to standard ways of defining the MCG, for which homeomorphisms are required to fix boundaries pointwise~\cite{primermcgs}, this means that all homeomorphisms and isotopies can twist around the boundary.
+For any $[g]\in\Mod(\mathcal{O})$ that does not permute boundary components, there is thus always a representative $f\in \Hom(\mathcal{O})$ that fixes the boundary pointwise if $g$ is orientation preserving~{\cite[Theorem 5.6]{Epstein1966}}.
+There is thus no difference in how nonmirror boundaries and punctures are treated topologically.
+There is a well-known way to relate the two ways of defining MCGs for (orientable) surfaces with boundaries~\cite[Proposition $3.19$]{primermcgs}.
+One of the advantages of defining MCGs that fix boundaries pointwise in other contexts is that MCGs of subsurfaces can be related more easily to subgroups of the MCG of an ambient surface because one can extend homeomorphisms that fix boundaries.